clash-lang/docs.clash-lang.org/tutorial/src/first-steps/first-circuit.md

 Where we see that the second argument and the result are not just of the *polymorphic* `a` type, but of the type: `Signal dom a`.
 All (synchronous) sequential circuits work on values of type `Signal dom a`.
 Combinational circuits always work on values of, well, not of type `Signal dom a`.
-A `Signal` is an (infinite) list of samples, where the samples correspond to the values of the `Signal` at discrete, consecutive, ticks of the *clock*.
+A `Signal` is an (infinite) list of samples, where the samples correspond to the values of the `Signal` at discrete, consecutive ticks of the *clock*.
 All (sequential) components in the circuit are synchronized to this global *clock*.
 For the rest of this tutorial, and probably at any moment where you will be working with Clash, you should probably not actively think about `Signal`s as infinite lists of samples, but just as values that are manipulated by sequential circuits.
-To make this even easier, it actually not possible to manipulate the underlying representation directly: you can only modify `Signal` values through a set of primitives such as the `register` function above.
+To make this even easier, it is actually not possible to manipulate the underlying representation directly: you can only modify `Signal` values through a set of primitives such as the `register` function above.

 Now, let us get back to the functionality of the `register` function: it is a simple [flip-flop](https://en.wikipedia.org/wiki/Flip-flop_\(electronics\)) that only changes state at the tick of the global *clock*, and it has an initial value `a` which is its output at time 0.
 We can further examine the `register` function by taking a look at the first 4 samples of the `register` functions applied to a constant signal with the value 8: